ClementNerma/AutoDotFiles/README.md

 * Auto-installation and configuration of aliases, functions, configuration for softwares
 * Auto-backup of current environment during update process
 * Remote installer to setup the environment on a distant server
-* Works both on WSL (Debian) and Debian-based distributions
+* Works both on WSL (Ubuntu) and Debian-based distributions

 ## Content